 No. City employees outside of the Purchasing Division do not have authority to commit city funds.
 Providing a good or a service without a city generated Purchase Order leaves your business at risk as the city is not liable for payment.
 Prior to initiating any good or service your business must have a procurement generated purchase order.

 What if they say it’s an emergency?

 An emergency can only be declared an emergency by the Mayor.
 An emergency is defined as “urgently and imminently necessary for the preservation of life, health, and property.”
-If the employee’s use of “emergency” does not comply with the Mayor’s declaration of an emergency, the business should call the City of Aurora Procurement Division at
+If the employee’s use of “emergency” does not comply with the Mayor’s declaration of an emergency, the business should call the City of Aurora Purchasing Division at

 630-256-3550prior to commencing any work.

 Any authorization to proceed without a purchase order, even if provided by a city representative, that does not meet this definition is considered null and void and thus the city is not liable.